josecarlosgt/Web-Design-and-Development/README.md

 ## Task 7: Adding a web form
 HTML borrows the concept of a form to refer to different elements that allow you to collect information from visitors to your site.
 Refer to Chapter 7: Forms (uploaded to Canvas) for a more detailed explanation of how web forms operate.

 A web form consists of a form ([\<form\>](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form)) element and a combination of controls, such as input and other elements that allow the user to enter different types of data.
-These sites provide more information creating web forms.
+These sites provide more information on creating web forms.

 - [Form element](https://www.w3schools.com/html/html_forms.asp)
 - [HTML input types](https://www.w3schools.com/html/html_form_input_types.asp)